ovity/octotree/README.md

 ### Install on Chrome, Firefox and Opera
 * Install Octotree from [Chrome Web Store](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc), [Mozilla Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/octotree/) or [Opera Add-ons Store](https://addons.opera.com/en/extensions/details/octotree/)
-* Navigate to any GitHub repository (or just refresh this page as an example)
+* Navigate to any GitHub or GitLab repository (or just refresh this page as an example)
 * The code tree should show on the left-hand side of the screen

+__Note__: to configure Octotree for GitHub and GitLab Enterprise, see [instructions](#enterprise-urls)

 ### Install on Safari

 Octotree is not available on the Safari gallery.
 Instead, you must use the prebuilt package or build one from source.
-Follow the below instructions to install using the prebuilt package.

 * Download the [Safari prebuilt package](https://github.com/buunguyen/octotree/blob/master/dist/safari.safariextz?raw=true)
 * Double-click or drag it to Safari

-### Install prebuilt packages (all browsers)
+### Install from prebuilt packages (all browsers)

 Prebuilt packages are available in the  [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
 For security reason, only download Octotree from this location.

-Firefox 43+ requires add-ons to be signed.
+__Note__: Firefox 43+ requires add-ons to be signed.
 Therefore, you should install Octotree from the Mozilla store.
 For some reason if you want to install the prebuilt package instead, you have to [disable sign-check](https://github.com/buunguyen/octotree/issues/220#issuecomment-166012724).

 ## Settings
 ### Access Token

+__Note for the paranoids (like me!)__: Octotree only stores access tokens in your browser local storage and never transmits them.
+If you want to be absolutely sure, check out the source, starting with [this line](https://github.com/buunguyen/octotree/blob/master/src/view.options.js#L77).

 #### GitHub
 Octotree uses [GitHub API](https://developer.github.com/v3/) to retrieve repository metadata.
 By default, it makes unauthenticated requests to the GitHub API.
 However, there are two situations when requests must be authenticated: